YVR - HKG

 AI-powered summary based on content written by travel experts and KAYAK users.
 AI can make mistakes.

-Cathay offers two free checked bags in economy.
+Cathay Pacific economy includes two free checked bags on this long-haul route.

 Expert advice